 Keith Fox, chairman

 Keith Fox is CEO of Phaidon Press.
 He currently serves on the boards of the National Building Museum, New York University’s Center for Publishing Media and E-builder.

 Christopher Tepper, co-founder

-Chris is currently the Director of Development and Capital Markets for Jamestown Properties at Industry City in Sunset Park, Brooklyn.
-He previously worked at the Brooklyn Navy Yard Development Corporation and the New York City Economic Development Corporation.
+Chris is currently a Senior Project Manager at the Hudson Companies.
+He previously worked at Jamestown, the Brooklyn Navy Yard Development Corporation and the New York City Economic Development Corporation.

 Paul Kelterborn, co-founder

 Paul works as a Manager for Creative & Marketing for Jamestown Properties.
 His prior experience includes working at the Municipal Art Society of New York and in business development for architecture and urban design firms.
 He also co-founded the Hudson River Powerhouse Group.

 John Tantillo, treasurer